-Agra, along with Delhi and Jaipur, forms the 'Golden Triangle' - India's most popular tourist route.
+Agra, along with Delhi and Jaipur, forms the 'Golden Triangle', which is India's most popular tourist route.
 Situated just 125 miles (200km) south of Delhi, it makes an easy day-trip by train.
-However, it is worth spending at least a night in the city just to truly appreciate the wondrous Taj Mahal and its many moods: to stand in awe and watch it change from rose-pink in the morning, to brilliant-white at noon, to eggshell-blue at dusk.
+However, it is worth spending at least a night in the city just to truly appreciate the wondrous Taj Mahal and its many moods; to stand in awe and watch it change from rose-pink in the morning, to brilliant-white at noon, to eggshell-blue at dusk.

-The Taj Mahal is one of the world's most recognisable and evocative sights, and despite the incredible hype, a visit here cannot disappoint.
-Set overlooking the River Yamuna, visible from Agra Fort in the West, the Taj was built by Shah Jahan to enshrine the body of his favourite wife, who died giving birth to her 14th child, in 1631.
-The story of this great monument to love is given an added poignancy by the fate of Shah Jahan himself.
+The Taj Mahal is one of the world's most recognisable and evocative sights.
+Set overlooking the River Yamuna, visible from Agra Fort in the West, the Taj was built by Shah Jahan to enshrine the body of his favourite wife, who died giving birth to her 14th child in 1631.
 When his devout and austere son Aurangzeb seized power, Shah Jahan was interned in Agra Fort, where he lived out his final years gazing wistfully at the Taj Mahal in the distance.
-When he died there, in January 1666, with his daughter Jahanara Begum at his side, his body was carried across the river to lie alongside his beloved wife in the peerless mausoleum.
+When he died there in January 1666 with his daughter Jahanara Begum at his side, his body was carried across the river to lie alongside his beloved wife in the peerless mausoleum.

 Not far from the gardens of the Taj Mahal stands the important 16th-century Mughal monument known as the Red Fort of Agra.
 This powerful fortress of red sandstone encompasses, within its 1.5 mile-long (2.5km) enclosure walls, the imperial city of the Mughal rulers.
-It comprises many fairytale palaces, such as the Jahangir Palace and the Khas Mahal, built by Shah Jahan; audience halls such as the Diwan-i-Khas; and the Sheesh Mahal (The Glass Palace), which is inlaid with thousands of mirrors and was once the harem dressing-room.
+It comprises many fairytale palaces, such as the Jahangir Palace and the Khas Mahal, built by Shah Jahan; audience halls such as the Diwan-i-Khas; and the Sheesh Mahal (The Glass Palace), which is inlaid with thousands of mirrors and was once the harem dressing room.
 There are also two beautiful mosques, including Shah Jahan's Pearl Mosque.
-The Octagonal Tower is exquisitely carved, and is the very place where Shah Jahan spent the last seven years of his life.
-The tower used to be known for providing one of the best views of the Taj Mahal - which is significant as Shah Jahan famously built the Taj as a memorial to his wife and no doubt enjoyed this view - but these days, regrettably, air pollution has reduced visibility.

 The deserted city of Fatehpur Sikri was the capital of the Mughal Empire between 1570 and 1585.
 It was built under the personal supervision of the Emperor Akbar.
 The story goes that the emperor was childless and, having tried all sorts of solutions to his plight, visited a Sufi saint, Sheikh Salim Chishti, for help.
-Soon a son was born, and - impressed and overjoyed - Akbar started building on the site where he had met the saint.
+Soon a son was born, and Akbar started building on the site where he had met the saint.
 However, due to a severe shortage of water the city was abandoned after only fifteen years, and the capital was relocated back to Agra.
-As a result, Fatehpur Sikri stands untouched and perfectly preserved: a complete medieval fortress built of red sandstone, with vast central squares, exquisitely carved multi-tiered pavilions, cool terraces and formal gardens.
-It is best to hire a guide, or do some research before visiting, because the site is hugely enriched by some knowledge of its fascinating history and the many stories that have accumulated about the place.
-Visitors can walk freely around the vast complex admiring the intricate architecture and carvings and imagining how the royal family once lived.
-The gardens are also lovely and well-maintained.
+Today Fatehpur Sikri is an untouched and perfectly preserved medieval fortress.

 Agra is located on the Ganga plain and has a continental climate, with very hot summer weather and cool winters.
 The city has a very similar climate to the nearby capital of Delhi.
 In summer (April to September) temperatures can reach as high as 119°F (48°C), and hot, dry winds prevail.
 Agra is reputed to be one of the hottest cities in India and for those unaccustomed to hot weather and extreme humidity it is uncomfortable in summer.
 The annual monsoon season is between July and September.
 Although Agra does experience the monsoon season, it is not as badly affected as many other areas of India.
 Winter temperatures (November to February) are comfortable, at about 57°F (14°C) during the day, but may fall below freezing at night.
 Agra experiences dense fog during the winter months of December and January.
 The most pleasant time to visit Agra is between October and March, possibly avoiding the peak winter months of December and January when it can be a bit chilly and the fog is at its worst, reducing visibility and disrupting air, road and rail travel.
 Therefore, October and November, or February and March are the best times to travel to Agra.